Volunteering with STARS

 We always need creative people who come with prior experience in the areas of grant research/writing, web design, periodic newsletters/flyers, logo and shirt designs, web postings and other marketing projects.
 You can assist us in promoting the adoptable animals at the Stratford Animal Control Facility, create promotional materials and utilize your talents/passions to help animals.

 Provide socialization and exercise for the shelter cats.
 Major responsibilities include engaging cats/kittens in play exercise with toys, cuddling, utilizing our cat socialization room to give the cats time outside of their cages, cleaning up after the cats while outside of their cages, assisting in cattery cleaning, and attending continuing education classes.
 Cat handlers must be comfortable working around and cleaning animal waste; must be able to bend and stoop.
+A test and evaluation will be given at the completion of the 12 hours of training to ensure that each individual is capable of safely and independently performing the necessary cat handling functions.

-Our Paws to Read Program is on-going.
+Program is on-going.
 Please reference the Humane Education Tab for more details.